microsoft/hlsl-specs/proposals/0016-c-interface-compiler-library.md

 };
 ```

-#### Helper library
+#### IDxcUtils
-The shader compiler library also provides a helper library IDxcUtils that is
+The shader compiler library also provides a set of utility functions via
-used to create/consume the different data in the forms referred to above.
+IDxcUtils.
+This can be used to create/consume the different data in the forms
+referred to above.
 It is obtained by calling DxcCreateInstance().

 ```c++
 com_ptr<IDxcUtils> utils;